nicola-cab/cpp_sandbox/functional/README.md

 ===================

-I compared a bunch of stl algorithms with a their counter part written using tail recursion, in order to understand how much can a compiler optimise a recursive function that uses tail recursion.
+I compared a bunch of stl algorithms with their counterparts written using tail recursion.
+I've done this in order to understand how much can a compiler optimise a recursive function that uses tail recursion.

-Since all stl algorithms accept ranges as input, I used a std::vector of ints with size N set 10000 (without optimisation flag I could not go beyond these size without getting segfault for the recursive algorithms).
-These are  the numbers I got compiling this code using clang and optimisation flag -O3
+Since all stl algorithms accept ranges as input, I used a std::vector of ints (randomly generated using C++11 random engine) of size N = 10000, without optimisation flags I could not go beyond these size and getting segfault due to many recursive calls.
+These are  the numbers I got compiling this code using clang and optimisation flag set to -O3 (in these case I set N to 100000)

-Notice: I ran the same set of algorithms on windows using visual studio 2013 and I got different results but these result were comparable with what reported in this table.
+Notice: I ran the same set of algorithms on windows using visual studio 2013 and I got different results but these result were comparable with what I reported in this table.

 | algorithm      | time stl (ns) | time tail recursive (ns) | winner
 | ------------- |-------------| -----| ---